mrbmc/mrbmc/src/cv.md

 #### Sr. Director, Product & UX
 September 2010 - April 2015

-* Managed a cross-functional team of 7 people including engineers, UX designers, and Content Designers.
+Led product and design through a strategic pivot from a live radio platform to a monetized podcasting ecosystem.
+As the first design leader, established user-centered practices and design operations, while leading a cross-functional team of 7 engineers, designers, and content strategists.

-* Boosted ad revenue 37% YoY by building a patented monetization platform with programmatic integration and targeted ad-serving capability.
-[Patent: US20170195373A1](https://patents.google.com/patent/US20170195373A1/)
+* Drove 37% YoY ad revenue growth by architecting a patented programmatic advertising platform (US20170195373A1) for targeted podcast monetization
-* Grew subscription revenue 42% YoY by designing robust creator tools with advanced engagement analytics, script writing education, and advanced audio processing.
+* Increased subscription revenue by 42% YoY through the development of comprehensive creator tools including analytics, educational content, and audio processing

 #### Director of UX Design
 December 2010 - December 2013

-* Increased Daily Active Users YoY +95% by designing a mobile listening experience and refreshed podcast cover artwork.
+* Grew daily active users 95% YoY by launching a mobile-first listening experience and modernizing platform design
-* Implemented a global redesign, instituted user-centered design practices, hired and managed design contractors, and defined the standards of quality.
-* UX lead on the launch of Cinchcast, an enterprise conferencing & webinar product.
+* Designed Cinchcast, a new enterprise conferencing product, from concept to launch.

 ### BUZZD City Guide
 #### Director of UX
 August 2009 - August 2010

-Led the design of Buzzd’s mobile city guide.
-Utilized user-centered practices, directed brand redesign, project managed agile development process.
+Buzzd was a mobile social travel guide for the US.
+As the UX Director I introduced user-centered product development, directed a brand redesign, and managed agile development process.
+These accomplishment extended Buzzd's runway by 6 months.

-- Increased overall user activity 200+% by redesigning the browse locations UI.
+- Increased overall user activity by 200%+ by redesigning the browse locations UI to meet user expectations.
-- Increased adoption 20% by optimizing the onboarding UX getting users to a success state faster.
+- Increased user account activation 20% by optimizing the onboarding UX and delivering customer value faster.
-- Doubled application speed (cut load times 50%) by indexing the location database, and optimizing the image pipeline to be mobile friendly.
+- Solved the biggest user complaint by increasing app speed 100% with faster location searches, and responsive images.

 ### Edelman Digital
 #### Technical Director
 April 2007 - October 2008

-Managed a team of 4 web developers.
-Led engineering efforts for client projects, business development, UX design, software architecture design, and mentored junior developers.
+- Managed a team of 4 web developers including career development and resource management.
+- Led the software architecture and development of projects for Fortune 500 clients.
+- Drove business development as the technology consultant for new clients.

+### Kageki Group
+#### Founder & Principal
+Jan 2000 - Dec 2005

+Kageki is a digital consultancy helping companies navigate ambiguity in 0-1 ideas and organizational transition.

+- Hired and managed a 4-person cross-functional team of designers, developers, and business analysts.
+- Founded a social network for live music earning revenue from advertising, ticketing, and referral programs.
+- Saved a client $100ks/pa, and increased sales by 20% by designing an enterprise digital supply chain.
+- Increased sales by 100% for clients with new online presence.

+---

 ### Motionbox
 #### Senior User Interface Developer
 March 2006 - April 2007

 Motionbox created a novel UI for editing and sharing short clips of video.
 I prototyped and developed new interfaces in Flash and HTML.
-### Kageki Group
-#### Founder & Principal
-Jan 2000 - Dec 2005

-Founded & led a 4-person digital agency mostly serving music industry clients.

-- Managed the finances, daily operations, program management, and business development for the firm.
-- Saved a client $100k/pa in operational costs by rebuilding their content supply chain.
-- Increased sales 100% for three record labels by revitalizing their web presence and fan engagement.
-- Founded a social network for music fans earning a six-figure revenue from advertising, event ticketing, and referral programs.

 ### Cambridge Technology Partners
 #### UX Design Technologist